Pinpoint tests of microclimate control (cars from 08.2001)

 No

 RESTORE power to fuse F45 using the wiring diagrams.
-CHECK the system is working properly.
+CHECK that the system is operating correctly.

-H8: CHECK THE SUPPLY VOLTAGE TO A/C WOT RELAY
+H8: CHECKING THE SUPPLY VOLTAGE AT THE A/C WOT RELAY

 Yes